PlotMap: Automated Layout Design for Building Game Worlds: Related Work

-On the other hand, RL can also be used as a design tool for modern games, especially for accessing and testing games. ~\cite{iskander2020reinforcement} develops an RL system to play in an online multiplayer game alongside human players.
-The historical actions from the RL agent can contribute valuable insights into game balance, such as highlighting infrequently utilized combination actions within the game's mechanics. ~\cite{bergdahl2020augmenting} uses RL as an augmenting automated tool to test game exploits and logical bugs. ~\cite{chen2023emergent} releases a multi-agent RL environment to study collective intelligence within the context of real-time strategy game dynamics.
+\paragraph{RL in Modern Video Games} The popularity of games in AI research is largely attributed to their usefulness in the development and benchmarking of Reinforcement Learning (RL) algorithms~\cite{bellemare2013arcade, jaderberg2019human, vinyals2019grandmaster, berner2019dota}.
+On the other hand, RL can also be used as a design tool for modern games, especially for accessing and testing games.
+Iskander et al.~\cite{iskander2020reinforcement} developed an RL system to play in an online multiplayer game alongside human players.
+The historical actions from the RL agent can contribute valuable insights into game balance, such as highlighting infrequently utilized combinations of actions within the game's mechanics.
+Bergdahl et al.~\cite{bergdahl2020augmenting} used RL as an augmenting automated tool to test game exploits and logical bugs.
+Chen et al.~\cite{chen2023emergent} released a multi-agent RL environment to study collective intelligence within the context of real-time strategy game dynamics.
 To the best of our knowledge, this is the first instance that uses a learning-based approach to accommodate stories on game maps.